Factor V Leiden

 Factor V Leiden (rs6025 or F5 p.R506Q) is a variant (mutated form) of human factor V (one of several substances that helps blood clot), which causes an increase in blood clotting (hypercoagulability).
 Due to this mutation, protein C, an anticoagulant protein that normally inhibits the pro-clotting activity of factor V, is not able to bind normally to factor V, leading to a hypercoagulable state, i.e., an increased tendency for the patient to form abnormal and potentially harmful blood clots.
 Factor V Leiden is the most common hereditary hypercoagulability (prone to clotting) disorder amongst ethnic Europeans.
 It is named after the Dutch city of Leiden, where it was first identified in 1994 by Rogier Maria Bertina under the direction of (and in the laboratory of) Pieter Hendrik Reitsma.
 Despite the increased risk of venous thromboembolisms, people with one copy of this gene have not been found to have shorter lives than the general population.
 It is an autosomal dominant genetic disorder with incomplete penetrance.

-Signs and symptoms
+Clinical Manifestations

-The symptoms of factor V Leiden vary among individuals.
-There are some individuals who have the F5 gene and who never develop thrombosis, while others have recurring thrombosis before the age of 30 years.
+The clinical manifestation of factor V Leiden vary among individuals.
+There are individuals who have the factor V Leiden and who never develop thrombosis, while others have recurring thrombosis before the age of 30 years.
 This variability is influenced by the number of F5 gene (chromosome 1) mutations a person has, the presence of other gene alterations related to blood clotting, and circumstantial risk factors, such as surgery, use of oral contraceptives and pregnancy.

-Symptoms of factor V Leiden include:
+Clinical manifestations/complications of thrombosis associated with the condition are: